 Memorial Healthcare System HIPAA Privacy Notice

-Memorial Healthcare System (MHS) owns and/or operates various hospitals and other healthcare facilities, including, without limitation, Memorial Regional Hospital, Joe DiMaggio Children’s Hospital, Memorial Regional Hospital South, Memorial Hospital West, Memorial Hospital Miramar, Memorial Hospital Pembroke, Memorial Manor Nursing Home, Memorial Home Health, and Memorial Primary Care Clinics at various locations.
+Memorial Healthcare System (MHS) owns and/or operates various hospitals and other healthcare facilities, including, without limitation, Memorial Regional Hospital, Joe DiMaggio Children's Hospital, Memorial Regional Hospital South, Memorial Hospital West, Memorial Hospital Miramar, Memorial Hospital Pembroke, Memorial Manor Nursing Home, Memorial Home Health, and South Broward Community Health Services at various locations.
 MHS additionally employs physicians and other healthcare professionals.

 MHS protects the confidentiality of its patients' personal medical information under a privacy program as required by law.
 This notice describes the MHS Privacy Program.